Hany235/Saucedemo-Playwright-Automation/README.md

 Tech Stack: Playwright, TypeScript, GitHub Actions.

-How to run: npm install rồi npx playwright test.
+How to run: npm install then npx playwright test